How to get PEP in Canberra and the Australian Capital Territory – Act fast to prevent HIV

 Completing the entire course of PEP is important to improve its goal of keeping you HIV negative.
 Ask your healthcare professional about getting follow up HIV tests at the end of the course PEP and again at 12 weeks after completing it.

 Australian guidelines suggest transitioning immediately on to PrEP at the end of your PEP course.
 PrEP is a sexual health strategy that uses medication to protect you against HIV.
 Unlike PEP, PrEP is taken before a possible exposure to HIV and is used on an ongoing basis.

 Using PrEP is just one step in maintaining a sexual health strategy.
-This involves taking one pill every day and seeing your GP or attending a sexual health clinic every three months for a full sexual health check-up that will test for HIV as well as other STIs.
-Check out Introducing PrEP – the little blue pill making a big impact to discover more.
+This involves taking one pill every day and seeing your doctor or attending a sexual health clinic every three months for a full sexual health check-up that will test for HIV as well as other STIs.

 How to get PEP elsewhere in Australia